nus-cs2103-AY2122S1/tp/docs/team/justinhoe.md

 ### Project: Connections

 Connections is a desktop address book application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.

+* **New Feature**: Added a Birthday Reminder List
+    * The display contacted sorted by birthdays in ascending order, starting with the nearest upcoming birthday all the way through the latest birthday and then looping back to the earliest birthday.
+    * The list is responsive to changes in contact details be it add, delete or edit command.
+The list reorders contacts where appropriate to ensure it stays sorted as described above.
+    * Birthday at present day and coming within 7 days are color coded as well as personalised message.
+    * This feature would allow our target user, a person who loves birthday celebrations, always wish contacts on their birthday.
+    * Account for birthdays that fall on leap days by ensuring they are brought forward to 28th Feb on non leap years.

-* **New Feature**:
+* **New Feature**: Added Delete Multiple Command
+    * Delete Multiple Command allows the user to delete multiple contacts with a single command by providing a start and end index.
+    * This feature will allow our target user to delete contacts of the same group.
+Groups are usually identifiable with find by tags, upon filtering contacts of the same group the user can selectively delete those contacts.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&zFR=false&tabAuthor=Justinhoejj&tabRepo=AY2122S1-CS2103-F09-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)

 * **Project management**:
+    * Create and configure team repo with git hub actions, code cov and branch protection rules.
+    * Create labels and milestones for tracking issues and managing deadlines.

 * **Enhancements to existing features**:
+    * Implement additional test cases for Birthday attribute [\#51](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/51).
+    * Implement an additional panel in UI to contain the birthday reminder list [\#81](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/81).
+    * Increase size of result display box minimum width of application [\#175](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/175).

 * **Documentation**:
+    * User Guide:
+        * Specify Birthday field is optional [\#116](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/116).
-    * Read Me:
+    * Developer Guide:
-        * Added application summary
+        * Describe implementation details of birthday reminder list [\#93](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/93).

 * **Community**:

-* **Tools**:
+    * PRs reviewed (with non-trivial review comments): [\#74](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/74), [\#86](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/86), [\#87](https://github.com/AY2122S1-CS2103-F09-4/tp/pull/87)
+    * Contributed to forum discussions (examples: [1](https://github.com/nus-cs2103-AY2122S1/forum/issues/91), [2](https://github.com/nus-cs2103-AY2122S1/forum/issues/221), [3](https://github.com/nus-cs2103-AY2122S1/forum/issues/328))
+    * Reported bugs and suggestions for other teams in the class (examples: [1](https://github.com/Justinhoejj/ped/issues/21), [2](https://github.com/Justinhoejj/ped/issues/23), [3](https://github.com/AY2122S1-CS2103T-W17-3/tp/issues/263))